 At some moment, I made sure that my videos that are longer than say 5 minutes have less percentage of viewing.
 I mean the longer the video is the fewer people watch it completely.
 Of course, it didn’t surprise me a lot.
 I just had a weird hope that this tendency around the World to prefer videos less than a minute in length won’t touch my ones because “these videos are about nature!” or something like that.
 Quite naively isn’t it?

-Frankly speaking, I still convinced that this tendency doesn’t affect the videos on middle-size and especially big channels.
+Frankly speaking, I am still convinced that this tendency doesn’t affect the videos on middle-size and especially big channels.
 At least, not as substantially as it happens to small and tiny ones such as mine for instance.
-Therefore, I decided to divide my video called “Forest Flowers” that turned out about 7 minutes long into two parts.
+Therefore, I decided to divide my video called “Forest Flowers” which turned out about 7 minutes long into two parts.
 Here’s the first one:

 The good thing about this video is that it could be watched in both ways: as a whole story in two parts and as two separate stories.
 You can assess it by yourself watching the second part: